(Camp Addict does NOT accept payment from any company to review or endorse their products.)

 The MarCELL device retails for $199.

-Oh, you don’t want to spend that kind of money on temperature monitoring?
+Oh, you don’t want to pay a monthly fee for temperature monitoring?
 Before you write it off, let’s compare the MarCELL cost to boarding.

 Let’s say you only RV during the summer months.
 You choose the seasonal MarCELL plan, which is 4-8 months at $11.95/month.